hawkw/hawkw.github.io/notes/_drafts/tokio-trace.md

 messages can often be quite challenging.
 Since individual tasks are multiplexed on the same thread, associated events and log lines are intermixed, making it difficult to trace the logic flow.

+## A worked example

 As an example, let's consider this example from the `log` crate's documentation:

 ```rust
 pub fn shave_the_yak(yak: &mut Yak) {